 Regional Programs

-A total of $138.1 million has been committed to a series of regional water quality programs that will directly reduce nitrogen, sediment and pesticide loads from priority Reef catchments.
-These programs will focus on proven, on-ground measures for improving water quality, including through catchment restoration and improved land management practices.
+A total of $138.1 million was committed to a series of regional water quality programs that directly reduce nitrogen, sediment and pesticide loads from priority Reef catchments.
+These programs focus on proven, on-ground measures for improving water quality, including through catchment restoration and improved land management practices.

 #Priorities for investment